Press "Enter" to skip to content

 Update all forms of outdated info

-In addition to editing the text for outdated facts and statements, don’t forget to update the following elements as well:
+In addition to editing the text for outdated facts and statements in your new content, don’t forget to update the following elements as well:

 • Old social media embeds